rackerlabs/genestack/docs/vault.md

 ## Prerequisites

 Before starting the installation, ensure the following prerequisites are met:
-- **Storage:** Kubernetes Cluster should have available storage to create a PVC for data storage, especially when using integrated storage backend and storing audit logs.
+- **Storage:** The Kubernetes Cluster should have available storage to create a PVC for data storage, especially when using integrated storage backend and storing audit logs.
+We will be using local storage located at /opt/vault on nodes labeled with `vault-storage: enabled`.
+Ensure that the nodes contain the `/opt/vault` directory.
 - **Ingress Controller:** An Ingress Controller should be available as Vault's UI will be exposed using Ingress.
 - **Sealed-secret:** If the Vault UI URL will use a domain certificate then, the Kubernetes secret should be deployed in the vault namespace.
 Make sure the secret manifest is encrypted using sealed-secret for secure storage in a Git repository.
 - **Cert-Manager:** The installation will use end-to-end TLS generated using cert-manager.
 Hence, cert-manager should be available.